ChalmersGU-data-structure-courses/lab-system/README.md

 Next, we run:
 ```
 lab.primary_project.create()
-lab.grading_project.create()
+lab.collection_project.create()
 ```
-This creates the primary and grading projects, but leaves them empty.
+This creates the primary and collection projects, but leaves them empty.

 Now you set up the primary project.
 You can clone it from GitLab and push the problem branch (or branches).